 Food For Change grows and rescues fresh nutritious food to feed those in need.
 The idea started in 2016 in Melbourne with the realisation that there was plenty of vacant land that could be farmed to provide quality fresh food to those in need.
-Since then we have set up our first major farm site and currently we are trilling our community garden growing program and local community food rescue program.

 We are all about making the world a better place each and every day.
 Whether it’s as something as simple as brightening up someones day with a smile, we believe that everyone can positively impact our world.

 Our goal is to put out good karma everyday – and collectively, significantly impact our world for the better.
-We want to do this by having a product offering that people love, that will also make a meaningful difference in the world.

 Originally from New Zealand, I have spent the last three years both living and working overseas on numerous international projects and events in both the public and private sectors.
 I have a degree in Management and Psychology, a background in International Development and am focused on and passionate about creating a positive impact and driving social change.